Resources

 • During the 2018–2019 shutdown, nearly 800,000 federal workers missed two pay cycles and credit-card delinquencies among them jumped more than 50% within a single quarter.

-As history shows, even short shutdowns ripple through the consumer credit system with missed auto-loan payments, delayed rent, deferred utility bills and spikes in personal-loan delinquencies.
+History shows that even short shutdowns ripple through consumer credit systems with missed auto-loan payments, delayed rent, deferred utility bills and growing personal-loan delinquencies.

 Why delinquencies rise faster than the news cycle?

-For most consumers, debt repayment depends on steady income.
+For most consumers, debt repayment depends on predictable income, not eventual income.

 A shutdown disrupts that rhythm in three ways: